New ways of learning

 We’re working hard to make sure you receive a consistent and high-quality learning experience while keeping you safe during the coronavirus (COVID-19) pandemic.

-We know that one of the reasons our students choose Cardiff is the on-campus experience, from face-to-face teaching to excellent student support.
+We know that one of the reasons our students choose Cardiff is the on-campus experience, from in-person teaching to excellent student support.
 We want to reassure you that we are committed to delivering this experience for you.

 Orientation, enrolment and induction